bkuangs/orca-dubins/README.md

 \right\}.
 ```

-We will first explore another variant that skips continuous optimization; instead, it generates a small set of control primitives (e.g. max-left, moderate-left, straight,
-moderate-right, max-right), propagating each over time horizon, testing against ORCA's
-constraints, and pick the feasible one closest to the preferred velocity.
+We will first explore a variant that skips continuous optimization; generates a small set of control primitives (e.g. max-left, moderate-left, straight, moderate-right, max-right), that propagate over time horizons and satisfy ORCA's constraints.
+We pick the feasible one closest to the preferred velocity.

+Then, we will move on to continuous optimization.
+This searchs the entire Dubins-reachable heading arc for the ORCA-feasible velocity closest to the preferred velocity, rather than just a fixed/limited set of primitives.

 ## Results
 ### 8-body Swarm
 [![Dubins swarm simulation](src/orca_dubins/viz/dubins_swarm_circle.gif)](src/orca_dubins/viz/dubins_swarm_circle.mp4)

-Initial test run for proof-of-concept.
+Initial test run for proof-of-concept (181 headings sampled).

 ## Bringup